PhD in Health Administration Degree Programs in Virginia

 Whether your background is in business or healthcare, you may be ready to learn how to think critically about health systems issues and use your knowledge to impact change via legislation, leadership, or research.

 The healthcare industry is extremely active in Virginia, with many professionals already working hard to make Virginia residents healthier.
-The Virginia Hospital & Healthcare Association recently updated their patient safety scorecards, which are used in hospitals and clinics across the state (Augusta Free Press, 2016).
+The Virginia Hospital & Healthcare Association recently updated their patient safety scorecards, which are used in hospitals and clinics across the state.
 These scorecards reflect the steps taken by healthcare professionals and opportunities for care improvement.

-One area that has gotten a lot of attention in Virginia is minority healthcare (Augusta Free Press, 2016).
+One area that has gotten a lot of attention in Virginia is minority healthcare.
 The Virginia Department of Health indicates that there are significant disparities in care and disease outcomes in minority groups, making this an issue that demands further research and action.

 Are There Online PhD Programs in Healthcare Administration in Virginia?